Oneida County Land and Water Conservation

 POSTER CONTEST: Judging day will be held on Tuesday, January 20, 2026.
 Location: Courthouse in Rhinelander.

-Judges have been confirmed: Sandy Wickman, Joel Gebhard, Tom Melnarik.
+Judges have been confirmed: Sandy Wickman, Joel Gebhard, and Tom Melnarik.

 Oneida County - SPEAKING CONTEST: Wednesday, January 21, 2026 Location: ART START in Rhinelander.

-Judges have been confirmed: Tracy Beckman; Karyl Rosenberg; and Michael Stinebrink.
-Alternate: Tom Melnarik.
+Judges have been confirmed: Laure McCloskey; Michael Stinebrink, and Tom Melnarik.

 ALL FORMS ARE DUE TO ONEIDA COUNTY BY: Thursday, January 15, 2026.